How does furnace work

 How often should I have my furnace serviced?

-It's recommended to have your furnace serviced by a professional HVAC technician at least once a year, typically in the fall before the heating season begins.
+It's recommended to have your furnace serviced by a professional HVAC technician at least once a year, typically before the start of the heating season.

 Connect with certified professionals in your area